Inspecting web sockets

 You can use the WS button to filter the list for just web socket connections.
 Only requests with the 101 status code (WebSocket Protocol Handshake) are visible, which indicates that the server is switching to a web socket connection.

 Clicking on a web socket request opens the usual sidebar to reveal additional details.
 Choose the Reponse tab to inspect web socket frames sent and received through the selected connection.

 The live-updated table shows data for sent (green arrow) and received (red arrow) frames.
 Each frame expands on click, so you can inspect the formatted data.

 You can use the pause/resume button in the Network Monitor toolbar to stop intercepting web socket traffic.
 This allows you to capture only the frames that you are interested in.

-To focus on specific messages, frames can be filtered using the filter at the top of the Messages panel.
+To focus on specific messages, frames can be filtered using the filter at the top of the Response panel.